-The Dental Hygiene program's admissions policies are clearly stated on its website along with the catalog for the entry-level and AS-to-BS programs [II.C.6_16; II.C.6_17; II.C.6_18].
+The Dental Hygiene program's admissions policies are clearly stated on its website along with the catalog for the entry-level and AS-to-BS programs [II.C.6\17; II.C.6\18; II.C.6\19].
 The program hosts presentations about the application requirements and process.
 The program faculty make appropriate updates to the admission process and application and ensure the program's dedicated counselor is informed of any program changes or updates.
+All eligible students are entered into a program-specific lottery and students are accepted into each program based on being selected randomly from the lottery pool.